tojahech/website/content/hammock-suspension/index.md

 ## Knot at the Tree

 Alternatively you can tie the knot at the tree.
-This option is more compatable with standard tree straps and avoids using an extra piece of rope to gather the hammock.
+This option is more compatible with standard tree straps and avoids using an extra piece of rope to gather the hammock.

 Use two large lengths of cord, with eyes spiced or sewn in one end, to gather your hammock.
 Place the tree strap as normal and attach the hammock with a sheet bend.